Substance use disorder (SUD) recovery

 Support Groups

-Support groups are places for support and encouragement from peers to maintain recovery and work through personal substance use triggers and recurrence.
+Support groups provide peer support and encouragement on your recovery journey.
 These programs are peer-lead and are often recommended as part of a treatment plan.
-Twelve-step programs, such as Alcoholics Anonymous and Narcotics Anonymous are the most well-known support groups.
+Twelve-step programs, such as Alcoholics Anonymous and Narcotics Anonymous are the most well-known support groups, but there are a number of options.
+Learn more about support groups.

 Contact Us